 You can also combine the online or mobile experience with your physical storefront by allowing customers to order online and pick up in-store.
 This allows last-minute shoppers to browse the way they want even if they miss shipping deadlines.

 For more tips, read our guide to make your brick-and-mortar store more mobile friendly for those last-minute shoppers.

 Last-minute holiday shoppers may not want to spend hours browsing around for the perfect gift for every last friend and coworker.
-Gift cards provide a fast, reliable solution for customers who want to purchase something but don’t require highly personalized, carefully selected items for their recipients.
+Gift cards are ideal last-minute gift ideas that provide a fast, reliable solution for customers who want to purchase something but don’t require highly personalized, carefully selected items for their recipients.

 Put gift cards right by cash registers in your store, where they are easy to find for those in a hurry.
 You can cater to harried shoppers by providing custom envelopes or gift card holders, like these from Best Buy:

 Nicely made boxes or envelopes may encourage shoppers to make the purchase since it makes the card a little more tangible.
 It’s a small detail, but one that makes a bigger impact than the gift card alone.

 Give last-minute shoppers more flexibility by allowing them to purchase gift cards online, too — with multiple delivery options.
 For example, Target allows shoppers to buy gift cards in different denominations and allows customers to choose how they want the card delivered.

 Those with a little bit of time might choose to receive their gift card in the mail so they can give a physical item to someone else.
 But others can buy gifts right up to the last second, thanks for delivery options that include email and mobile.

 Make Your Marketing Helpful for Last-Minute Holiday Shoppers

 You can promote your business and help your customers by orienting your marketing materials around holiday needs and deadlines.
 Send customers emails that feature curated shops and wish lists for people they may shop for, like parents, significant others, and bosses.